Stefan-Rankovic/nix-hyprland/README.md

 [Configuration](#configuration) about multiple `null` values in one attribute set). <!-- todo: remove this when the warning is removed -->

-Instead, what you can do, is define a bind to be a list of attribute sets:
+Instead, what you should do is define a bind to be a list of attribute sets:

 ```nix
 nix-hyprland.binds.list."..." = [